 THIS IS A NON-BINDING ENGLISH TRANSLATION OF THE ISSUERS' "REGISTRIERUNGSFORMULAR VOM 21.
 JUNI 2024 FÜR FORDERUNGSPAPIERE (OHNE DERIVATE) UND FÜR DERIVATE", PUBLISHED IN GERMAN.
 THE GERMAN TEXT SHALL BE AUTHORITATIVE AND BINDING.
-THE ENGLISH LANGUAGE TRANSLATION IS PROVIDED FOR CONVENIENCE ONLY dated for of
+THE ENGLISH LANGUAGE TRANSLATION IS PROVIDED FOR CONVENIENCE ONLY dated June 20, 2025 for Securities (excluding Derivatives) and for Derivatives of Zürcher Kantonalbank and Zürcher Kantonalbank Finance (Guernsey) Limited